-In August 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
-ASU 2014-15 provides guidelines determining when and how to disclose going concern uncertainties in the financial statements.
-The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued.
+In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
+ASU 2014-15 provides guidelines for determining when and how to disclose going concern uncertainties in the financial statements.
+ASU 2014-15 requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued.
 An entity must provide certain disclosures if conditions or events raise substantial doubt about the entity's ability to continue as a going concern.
-AS 2014-15 applies to all entities and is effective for annual periods ending after December 15, 2016, and interim periods thereafter, with early adoption permitted.
+ASU 2014-15 is effective for us for annual periods ending after December 15, 2016, and interim periods thereafter, with early adoption permitted.
 The adoption of ASU 2014-15 is not expected to have a material impact on our consolidated financial statements.

 In June 2014, the FASB issued ASU 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period (a consensus of the FASB Emerging Issues Task Force) ("ASU 2014-12").
-ASU 2014-12 which clarifies that entities should treat performance targets that can be met after the requisite service period of a share-based payment award as performance conditions that affect vesting.
+ASU 2014-12 clarifies that entities should treat performance targets that can be met after the requisite service period of a share-based payment award as performance conditions that affect vesting.
 Therefore, an entity would not record compensation expense (measured as of the grant date without taking into account the effect of the performance target) related to an award for which transfer to the employee is contingent on the entity's satisfaction of a performance target until it becomes probable that the performance target will be met.
 ASU 2014-12 does not contain any new disclosure requirements.
-ASU 2014-12 is effective for us on January 1, 2015.
-We do not expect the adoption of ASU 2014-12 to have a material impact on our condensed consolidated financial statements.
+ASU 2014-12 was effective for us beginning January 1, 2016.
+The adoption of ASU 2014-12 is not expected to have a material impact on our consolidated financial statements.